sonphantrung/AIHubDocs-en/assets/RVC/Cloud/Inference/AICoverGen NO UI.md

 ***
 ###### ‎
 #### 9. <u>Download the output.</u>
 a.
 Click the folder symbol ( :icon-file-directory: ) on the right.
+(For mobile users: tap the three lines on the top left & `Show file browser`)

     Open the `song_output` & then the one with a bunch of numbers.

 b.
 Right-click the first file & press `Download`.
 The rest of the audios are the stems, that you can download too if you wish.